broadcasters-clock/clock/README.md

 I.e. At 10:37:45 it is "coming up to 23 to 11".

-Also note that once the half hours is passed it goes from `past` the current hours to `to` the next hour.
+Also note that once the half hour is passed it goes from `past` the current hour to `to` the next hour.

 ## The clock

-The clock presents the time in the manner it would generally be spoken, along with a progress bar so the position in the minute can be clearly seen.
+The clock presents the time in the manner it would generally be spoken, along with a progress bar so that the position in the minute can be clearly seen.

-At the 30 second, and 30 minutes marks the clock switch format to `to` mode automatically, and indicated this with a `-` sign.
-A place sign means it is just past the time specified.
+At the 30 second mark, and 30 minutes mark, the clock switches format to `to` mode automatically, and indicated this with a minus (`-`) sign.
+A plus (`+`) sign means it is just past the time specified.

-Most broadcasters have to time programming to end at top of each hour.
-The clock assists by counting down seconds in the last minute of the hours, and changing the colour of the progress bar 15 seconds before the top of the hour.
+Most broadcasters have to time programming up to end at top of each hour.
+The clock assists by counting down seconds in the last minute of the hour, and changing the colour of the progress bar 15 seconds before the top of the hour.

 ## Examples